davidegua/medir_PB/README.md

 # medir_el_medible
-measure power spectrum, bispectrum and trispectrum from simulated boxes
+measure power spectrum, bispectrum from simulated boxes

 please acknowledge this paper where this code was used for the first time: https://arxiv.org/abs/2009.02290